 The first is the glass of water test.
 Simply take a clean, product-free strand of loose hair and put it in a glass of water.
 If the hair floats at the top then it is low porosity, if it sinks slowly or settles in the middle it is medium/normal porosity, and if it sinks straight to the bottom then it is high porosity.

-The other way to test is to simply run your fingers down a hair strand to feel its texture.
+The other way to test is to simply run your fingers down a hair strand to feel its texture and hair porosity.
 If the hair feels smooth then it is low porosity, if it is rough or bumpy then it is high porosity.

-The most effective test is without doubt the spray test.
-Make sure to start with clean, product-free hair (no leave-in products, neither conditioners nor stylers).
+The most effective test for hair porosity is without doubt the spray test.
+Make sure to start with clean, product-free hair - no leave-in conditioners or other styling products.
 Spray some water on a strand of hair and observe its behavior:

-We are a gourmet haircare brand that specializes in curly, wavy, and coily hair.
-We created our range of curl loving products in partnership with trichologists, curly hair stylists, and curly influencers.
-We combine kitchen cupboard staple with yummy natural ingredients to create formulas, treatments, conditioners, & stylers that really work for all your curly needs.
+We are a gourmet haircare brand that specializes in curls, from wavy, to coily hair.
+We created our range of curl-loving products in partnership with trichologists, curly hair stylists and curly influencers to bring you the best performing curly hair products on the market.
+Find shampoos, scalp care and temporary color that work for all your curly needs.